-- i) If b) does not meet the special need to the satisfaction of those involved, the academic dean asks the chair of the special needs committee to convene the special needs committee (annually appointed by the president) within seven business days. - ii) The convener describes to the committee the special need, reviews the steps taken, and presents any documentation which is considered relevant.
-The committee elects a chairperson for the committee's work with that student.
-The academic dean is informed of their recommendations and the academic dean's office keeps the report.
-The academic dean communicates to other administrative offices when that information is relevant to services to the student. - iii) The special needs committee meets with the student's advisor and, together with the dean of students, meets the student.
-The student may invite a faculty/staff member or a seminary student to accompany him/her.
-If the student chooses to do so, the name of that person must be communicated three days in advance to the chairperson.
-The student shall have the privilege of presenting to the committee anyone with knowledge of pertinent facts or of presenting pertinent materials, subject to prior approval of the committee.
-The committee may, but is not required to, accord the student the privilege of asking questions of the persons with pertinent facts. - iv) If the student (and invitee) fail to appear at the stipulated time and place, the special needs committee may nevertheless proceed. - v) If the special needs committee makes a recommendation not affecting the student's tenure, it shall initiate processes of consultation and/or action, which it considers appropriate to meet the student's need.
-When in the judgment of the committee the process has met the student's need, no further action is needed but a report is made to the academic dean and enclosed in the student's file, and destroyed at graduation. - vi) The chair of the special needs committee communicates the final action to the student and the academic dean in writing and informs the student of the right to appeal (D. below).
-The academic dean may meet with the committee chair and student to define procedures to address the committee action. - vii) If the special needs committee makes a recommendation affecting the student's tenure, that is, recommends dismissal, the academic dean shall give at the following faculty meeting as full a report as is needed to inform the faculty of the case.
+- a.)
+If 2. does not meet the special need to the satisfaction of those involved, the Academic Dean asks the chair of the Special Needs committee to convene the committee (annually appointed by the president) within seven business days and provides the chair with a description of the concern and any relevant documentation. - b.)
+The chair describes to the committee the special need, reviews the steps taken, and presents any relevant documentation. - c.)
+The Special Needs committee, together with the Dean of Students, meets with the student's advisor and the student.
+The student may invite a faculty/staff member or another Garrett-Evangelical student to accompany him/her in this meeting.
+The name of an invitee must be communicated three days in advance to the chairperson of the committee.
+The student shall also have the privilege of presenting to the committee anyone with knowledge of pertinent facts or of presenting pertinent materials, subject to prior approval of the committee.
+The committee may, but is not required to, accord the student the privilege of asking questions of the persons with pertinent facts. - d.)
+If the student fails to appear at the stipulated time and place, the Special Needs committee may nevertheless proceed. - e.)
+If, after the consultation with the student, the Special Needs committee makes a recommendation not affecting the student's continued enrollment, it shall initiate processes and/or actions it considers appropriate to meet the student's need.
+The Academic Dean may meet with the chair and student to define procedures to address the committee action.
+When, in the judgment of the committee, such processes have met the student's need, no further action is needed.
+A written report is made to the Academic Dean and the student and enclosed in the student's file.
+That report is to be destroyed at graduation. - f.)
+If, after consultation with the student, the Special Needs committee recommends dismissal, the chair of the committee communicates this recommendation to the student and the Academic Dean in writing and informs the student of the right to appeal (4. below).
+The Academic Dean shall give as full a report as is needed to inform the faculty of the case at the following faculty meeting.
 The faculty accepts the report unless new substantial information is presented.
 In that case, the recommendation may be returned to the committee for further consideration and resubmission.
-Under circumstances in which the nature of the case permits or demands immediate faculty action, the faculty may opt for another disposition of the case.